Learning New Orleans Yatspeak and Slang

 Throw me something, Mista!

-This is a popular phrase you’ll hear a lot during Carnival and Mardi Gras parades from people begging in the streets for throws.
+This is a popular phrase.
+You’ll hear it a lot during Carnival and Mardi Gras parades.
+People beg in the streets for throws.
 I ain’t too proud.

 Vieux Carré

-Some people and maps use Vieux Carré, which is French for “old square,” which is confusing because you probably know the area they’re referencing as the French Quarter.
+Some people and maps use Vieux Carré.
+This term is French for “old square.”
+It is confusing because you probably know the area they’re referencing as the French Quarter.

 Ward